Bossiskeyboard/backplate-bakeneko65/README.md

 # backplate-bakeneko65
 Image:https://cdn.discordapp.com/attachments/1023232863010836573/1079375668762132580/bakaneko.png

-IF YOU WANT TO MAKE A GB OF THIS KB PM ME: Boss Keebs#5943 on discord
+IF YOU WANT TO MAKE A GB OF THIS KB PM ME: Boss Keebs#5943 on discord PLEASE

 backplate screws incase they gave you wrong lenght https://www.mcmaster.com/93395A196/